-Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Control Envi ironment CC1.1 COSC Principle 1: The entity demonstrates a commitment to integrity and ethical values.
-CC1.1.1 Equinix's code of conduct is included within the employee manual to communicate company values and behavioral standards to personnel.
-Inspected the employee handbook to determine that Equinix's code of conduct was included within the employee manual to communicate the company's values and behavioral standards to personnel.
+Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Control Env ironment CC1.1 COSC O Principle 1: The entity demonstrates a commitment to integrity and ethical values.
+CC1.1.1 Equinix's code of conduct is included within the employee handbook to communicate company values and behavioral standards to personnel.
+Inspected the global Equinix Code of Business Conduct and employee handbooks for a sample of countries where the inscope IBX data centers reside to determine that Equinix's code of conduct was included within the employee handbooks to communicate the company's values and behavioral standards to personnel for each country sampled.
 No exceptions noted.
 CC1.1.2 Employees complete an acknowledgment form upon hire indicating that they have been given access to the employee manual and understand their responsibility for adhering to the code of conduct outlined within the manual.
 Inspected the policy acknowledgments for a sample of employees hired during the period to determine that each employee sampled completed an acknowledgement form indicating they had been given access to the employee manual and understood their responsibility for adhering to the code of conduct outlined within.
 No exceptions noted.